smartcontractkit/external-adapters-js/packages/examples/source/README.md

 # Chainlink External Adapter for Example

-This README will be generated automatically during the git commit step.
-If you would like to see a preview of the README, please run `yarn generate:readme <ADAPTER_NAME>`.
+This README will be generated automatically when code is merged to `develop`.
+If you would like to generate a preview of the README, please run `yarn generate:readme <ADAPTER_NAME>`.